WHEN CHOOSING THE CHEAPEST WORDPRESS HOSTING, YOU NEED TO CONSIDER MORE THAN JUST THE PRICE!

-BlueHost is a brilliant hosting service.
-They offer one click WordPress integration, so setting up your site with BlueHost is an absolute breeze.
+Bluehost is a great hosting service.
+They offer one click WordPress integration, so setting up your site with Bluehost is an absolute breeze.
 You’ll receive a FREE domain registration so you won’t have to stick with that yoursite.wordpress.com format.
 Give your website a professional URL with your new domain.
 Plus they have several different server types to choose from, like Shared, Dedicated, VPN, or Cloud.

 Plus, if you’re still not sure you have a 30-day money back guarantee.
-It costs you less than $3 to give them a try and see for yourself just why BlueHost is the #1 recommended WordPress web hosting service by WordPress themselves!
+It costs you less than $3 to give them a try and see for yourself just why Bluehost is a number #2option.
 There’s no risk, and plenty of reward so why wait?
-Check out BlueHost today!
+Check out Bluehost today!

 - One Click Installation of WordPress